Dark Matter annihilation energy output and its effects on the high-z IGM: WIMP models and the thermal relic

 In extra dimensional models (i.e., physical models that are built considering more than three spatial dimensions), the additional spatial degrees of freedom may be accessible to all or some of the particles.
 Also, these additional dimensions may be compactified differently and on different energy scales.
 If a standard model particle can propagate in this compactified (and thus finitely extended) dimensions, they will appear more massive in the four dimensional effective theory.
 In some cases, these excited states of standard model particles may have the desirable features of the WIMP.
 Here we will briefly discuss the lightest KK particle WIMP candidate and the extra-dimensional scenario in which it arises.
 We loosely follow the excellent review by \cite{HooperAndProfumo}.

-One extra dimensional scenario that is interesting for being able to provide a suitable DM particle is Universal Extra Dimensions (UED).
-In this scenario, proposed by \cite{Appelquist}, all standard model (SM) particles are able to propagate in the extra dimension.
-Because this dimension is compactified, and thus has a finite extent, the momentum that a particle can acquire in it will be discrete (the idea is similar to that of an electron propagating in a box of given size), thus giving an apparent extra rest-mass in the four dimensional world.

-The spectra of different possible momentum states in the extra dimension will give a series of possible masses of a particle, quantized by the number of the excitation state.
-This masses will depend on the radius of compactification and will be given roughly by:

-where $m_{X^{(n)}}$ is the mass of the $n^{th}$ excited Kaluza-Klein state of a SM particle $X$, $m_{X^{(0)}}$ is its mass in the SM and $R$ is the compactification radius of the extra dimension, given in natural units (so it has dimension of $Energy^{-1}$).
-Then, the KK particles are the same SM particles, but considering their excitations in the extra dimension.
-Interactions between SM particles and KK particles are possible, but are suppressed (thus, these particles are weakly interacting).
-Moreover, the lightest KK particle is stable because of conservation of momentum in the extra dimension.

-As was already mentioned, the lightest KK particle in the UED framework is the $B^{(1)}$, i.e., the first KK excited state of the B gauge boson (also called the KK-photon).
+The lightest KK particle { in the Universal Extra Dimensions (UED) framework \citep{Appelquist}} is the $B^{(1)}$, i.e., the first KK excited state of the B gauge boson (also called the KK-photon).
 This particle is charge neutral, and can annihilate with itself, and thus is a suitable WIMP candidate.

 Some of the ways in which KK particles can interact with SM particles are through decays, annihilations and scatterings.
 For example, a heavier KK particle can decay into a lighter KK particle emitting standard model particles, until it has cascaded into the $B^{(1)}$ (also called $\gamma_{1}$, see Figure 4 of \cite{HooperAndProfumo}).